How Trump plans to arm the world with US weapons

 Navarro accused the previous administration for enabling other nations to develop replicas of US drones and there is evidence that shows these systems have already been deployed to regions like the Middle East.

-But while the new plan will offer additional flexibility for defense companies and US officials to promote American weapons abroad, Congress will still have the final say in approving any sale, according to Ambassador Tina Kaidanow, the Principal Deputy Assistant Secretary of State for Political-Military Affairs.
+But while the new plan may offer additional flexibility for defense companies and US officials to promote American weapons abroad, Congress will still have the final say in approving any sale, according to Ambassador Tina Kaidanow, the Principal Deputy Assistant Secretary of State for Political-Military Affairs.

 Stripping away red tape